tryoxiss/11ty-test/src/specs/bonfire/recent.md

     </prefrences>
 </account>
 ```
-*We suggest you store this data minified in a deployed server, as it can get bulky with all the indents.
-The following is the same code minified: (you can just FEEL the savings)*
+*We suggest you store this data minified in a deployed server, as it can get bulky with all the indents.*

 XML SHOULD work with the recommended database (MariaDB; recommended because you can easily self-host.
 All of its features are entirely free, open source, and handles large data loads well.
 You can pay for them to host it with addons like redundant data though). [^1](https://mariadb.com/kb/en/what-data-type-should-i-use-to-store-xml-natively-in-the-database/),